Before reading this article, count how many commitments you have.

 - Your Work will Still be There After

-- You can Have Fun and Take Time for Yourself
+- You can Have Fun During Time for Yourself

-Reason one for taking time for yourself is about avoiding burnout.
+Reason one to find time for yourself is to avoid burnout.
 Burnout is when you lose the motivation to follow through on your commitments because of physical and/or mental exhaustion.

-The alternative is making time for yourself and practicing self-care regularly.
+The alternative is to take time for yourself and practice self-care regularly.
 You can also employ simple strategies to stress less.
 By doing this, you’ll gain a calmness and composure that will serve you well when tackling whatever life throws next.

-2 – You are Better when You Take Time for Yourself
+2 – You are Better when You Find Time for Yourself

 We often strive to be the best version of ourselves.
-However, it’s almost impossible to do that without taking time for yourself.
+However, it’s almost impossible to do that without taking me time.
 This is because worn-out, stressed-out people can’t put their best foot forward.